Tanaka Farms pumpkin patch

 • price 2 of 4

-This former WeHo hotspot packed up its bags and moved over to Culver City a couple of years ago.
-The popular patch sticks out like a scarecrow in a squash garden: With rows of pumpkins, a giant hand-carved rocking horse, petting zoo and a mini straw maze, it’s like someone dropped off a piece of country farmland in the middle of a fast-paced, urban city.
+This former WeHo Halloween hot spot packed up its bags and moved over to Culver City a decade ago.
+The popular patch sticks out like a scarecrow in a squash garden: With rows of pumpkins, giant hand-carved rocking horses, a pumpkin village, a petting zoo and a mini straw maze, it’s like someone dropped off a piece of country farmland in the middle of a fast-paced urban city.

-This little slice of harvest also provides elaborate face painting, a super slide, pumpkin decorating, a spider bounce and food trucks.
-Ticket prices vary from $10 to $30 depending on the date (psst—weekdays are less) and activities begin at $1 each.
+This little slice of harvest heaven also provides elaborate face painting, a super slide, pumpkin decorating, a spider bounce and food trucks.
+Ticket prices vary from $10 to $25 depending on the date (psst—weekdays are less), and activities begin at $1 each.

 Advertising